-So, you’re a ‘90s chick through and through—or you were born slightly too late but love everything about the decade.
-Whatever your story, there’s no doubt in our minds that the ‘90s were an era where a number of the coolest hairstyle trends graced the beauty scene.
-Whether you want to take a walk down memory lane or get a head start on resurfacing beauty trends from years past (as we know, trends tend to come back eventually), here are six ‘90s hairstyles to consider for your next beauty look.
+So, you’re a ‘90s kid through and through—or you were born slightly too late but love everything about the decade, including ‘90s hair.
+Whatever your story, there’s no doubt in our minds that the ‘90s were an era where a number of the coolest hairstyle trends, from grunge hair to butterfly hair clips, graced the beauty scene.
+Whether you want to take a walk down memory lane or get a head start on bringing back beauty trends from years past (trends are bound to resurface eventually anyway), here are 20 ‘90s hairstyles (including five ‘90s men’s hairstyles) to consider for your next beauty look.

 Oh yes, nothing says ‘90s like this pop star-inspired ‘do.
 High pigtails were all the rage during this decade, and while you may feel as though pigtails can’t be trendy, we have a few tricks up our sleeve to make pigtails look chic.

 L’Oréal Paris EverSleek Frizz Finish Oil-In-Serum

 Start by applying a smoothing hair serum throughout your mane.
 For this hairstyle, you want to avoid any frizz or stray strands.